 In late-1914 over 41,000 Australians and New Zealanders departed King George Sound in Albany, Western Australia, bound for the Great War.
 One third never returned and many who did bore the scars of their experience for the rest of their lives.

-ANZAC Stories reveals the personal experiences of six of the men and women whose stories are featured at the National Anzac Centre.
-The people chosen represent an eclectic mix, including a padre, a nurse and a military commander.
+ANZAC STORIES reveals the personal experiences of six of the men and women who sailed from Albany and whose stories are featured at the National Anzac Centre.
+The people chosen represent a range of wartime experiences, including an army chaplain, a nurse and a military commander.

 Archie Barwick – Sergeant, 1st Battalion, AIF